 The rule may also strengthen Oregon's economy and quality of life.
-In 2021, the [marine salmon and steelhead fishery generated \\$52.4 million](#) in coastwide income, and [recreational angling generated \\$1.1 billion](#) in economic impact.
-In Douglas County, fishing contributed nearly [\\$10 million in spending in 2019](#), supported 102 jobs, and generated \$504,979 in state and local tax revenue.
-Cooler streams can also improve drinking water quality, reduce public health risks associated with harmful algal blooms, and improve recreational opportunities, particularly during droughts and heatwaves.
+In 2021, [the marine salmon and steelhead fishery generated \\$52.4 million](#) in coastwide income, and [recreational angling generated \\$1.1 billion](#) in economic impact.
+In 2022 Jackson, Josephine, and Curry Counties outdoor recreation contributed a combined total of 1.09 billion dollars in revenue, supported 12,000 workers and generated 109 million dollars in state and local tax revenue ([Economic Analysis of Outdoor Recreation in Oregon: 2022 update](#)).
+Cooler streams can also save on treatment costs and improve drinking water quality, reduce public health risks associated with harmful algal blooms, and improve recreational opportunities, particularly during droughts and heatwaves.